c0rv4x/project-black/README.md

 That's it!

 Now head to http://localhost:5000, enter the credentials (can be found in https://github.com/c0rvax/black/blob/master/config/config_docker.yml under `application`)

 ## How to work with this?

 After a setup, create a project and head to the respective page.
+Now we will follow the basic steps which you can do within the application

 ### Add scope

 Let's say we are assessing hackerone.com and all it's subdomains.
-Write `hackerone.com`
+Write `hackerone.com` into the `add scope` field